dorian1000/clc_flagger_project/README.md

 # clc_flagger_project

 The aim of this project is to analyze the progressive delivery Kubernetes operator Flagger and its components.
-We will create a documentation of deployment steps using service mesh applications, like Istio and Linkerd, and ingress controller, like Contour and Gloo.
+We will create a documentation of deployment steps using service mesh applications, like Istio and monitor their performance.

-We will highlight their properties, functionality, pro, cons, and their differences.

-Additionally, we will create a tutorial highlighting their usage.
+We will create a tutorial highlighting their usage.

 # Setup

-### Create a Cluster
+### Cluster erstellen

 Create a kubernetes cluster with your cloud of choice (e.g. gce, azure, etc.).
 We recommend to create a minimum of two nodes in your kubernetes cluster.
 Connect to your cluster via `kubectl get all` and follow the Instructions below.